 Royal Caribbean offered complimentary lectures presented by higher education staff on the history and culture of the ports we visited, and I wish I had attended these.

-These lectures may not offer money saving tips or pitfalls to avoid, but they do offer the kind of insider look at these ports that I think helps improve your appreciation of each city when you go to visit them later.
-The other guests on my cruise that did attend these lectures reported back having a better understanding of the history and significance of various landmarks and institutions they would see in port.
-I think it is far more valuable to know about why the places you visit are important rather than trying to learn and appreciate at the same time.
+These lectures may not offer money-saving tips or pitfalls to avoid, but they do offer the kind of insider look at these ports that I think helps improve your appreciation of each city when you go to visit them later.
+The other guests on my cruise who did attend these lectures reported back having a better understanding of the history and significance of various landmarks and institutions they would see in port.
+I think it is far more valuable to know why the places you visit are important rather than trying to learn and appreciate at the same time.

 Things we did right